 Zoricic’s greatest success came in the 2010–11 season.
 That year, he was never ranked lower than eighth and made his first World Cup podium on 7 January 2011 by finishing second at St. Johann in Tyrol.
 A year later, on 15 January 2012, he finished third in the World Cup race at Les Contamines-Montjoie.

-Born in Owen Sound, Ontario, Yurkiw made her World Cup debut at Altenmarkt-Zauchensee, Austria, in a downhill event in January 2007.
-In 2015, she achieved a personal best at Cortina d’Ampezzo, Italy when she placed 2nd in the DH discipline.
-She went on to achieve three more World Cup podiums.
+Born in Owen Sound, Ontario, Yurkiw made her World Cup debut in a downhill event at Altenmarkt-Zauchensee, Austria, in January 2007.
+In 2015, she achieved a personal best when she placed second in the DH discipline at Cortina d’Ampezzo, Italy.

-On December 16, 2009, a crash during a training run at Val d’Isere resulted in an ACL tear, MCL tear, patellar tendon tear and tears in both the lateral and medial meniscus in her left knee.
+On December 16, 2009, a crash during a training run at Val d’Isere resulted in an ACL tear, MCL tear, patellar tendon tear, and tears in both the lateral and medial meniscus in her left knee.
 She did not compete on home soil at the 2010 Winter Olympics in Vancouver and Whistler, British Columbia.

 Yurkiw announced her retirement on May 11, 2016, citing her desire to preserve her health.
 This had come after the best season of her career.